-Agrii SFI SAM3 Cutting will produce large cuts of quality silage which will also provide forage with variety when fed.
+The Agrii SFI SAM3 & CSAM3 Cutting mixtures will produce large cuts of quality silage which will also provide forage with variety when fed.
 If left to over mature, Chicory can become woody and cause fermentation issues when baled and wrapped as the stems can easily pierce film.
 Rejections of this woody material can also happen when fed, for these reasons, this mixture does not include Chicory.